znoxx/tbng/README.md

 Or get familiar with it [here](http://tbng.ml) — snapshots are published regularily.

 Install TBNG according to documentation, reboot the device and start using it!

+You will be able to:

+* "Transparently" use TOR on any connected device.
+* Access the I2P network.
+* Block unwanted traffic (banners).
+* Work both through a wired channel, and wireless (depends on the equipment used).
+* Manage the system through the web-interface.